-- Sole proprietorship-The individual who owns the business. - Corporation (including an LLC treated as a corporation)-The president, vice president, or other principal officer duly authorized to act. - Partnership (including an LLC treated as a partnership) or unincorporated organization-A responsible and duly authorized member or officer having knowledge of its affairs. - Single member limited liability company (LLC) treated as a disregarded entity for federal income tax purposes-The owner of the limited liability company (LLC) or a principal officer duly authorized to act.

-• Trust or estate-The fiduciary.
+- Sole proprietorship-The individual who owns the business. - Corporation (including a limited liability company (LLC) treated as a corporation)-The president, vice president, or other principal officer duly authorized to sign. - Partnership (including an LLC treated as a partnership) or unincorporated organization-A responsible and duly authorized member or officer having knowledge of its affairs. - Single member LLC treated as a disregarded entity for federal income tax purposes-The owner of the LLC or a principal officer duly authorized to sign. - Trust or estate The fiduciary.

-A duly authorized agent of the taxpayer may also sign Form 944-X if a valid power of attorney has been filed.
+Form 944-X may also be signed by a duly authorized agent of the taxpayer if a valid power of attorney has been filed.

 Alternative signature method.
 Corporate officers or duly authorized agents may sign Form 944-X by rubber stamp, mechanical device, or computer software program.
 For details and required documentation, see Rev. Proc.
-2005-39.
-You can find Rev. Proc.
 2005-39, 2005-28 I.R.B.
-82, at www.irs.gov/irb/2005-28_IRB/ar16.html.
+82, available at www.irs.gov/irb/2005-28_IRB/ar16.html.

-Paid Preparer's Use Only
+Paid Preparer Use Only